Foods For Joint Health: A Diet For Healthy Joints

 This soup is loaded with vitamins and is low-fat.
 Yum!
 You'll find many enjoyable ways to improve your health when you explore the joint-friendly food and recipe ideas in this newsletter.
 Read on and enjoy.

-- 1 lg. butternut squash, peeled, seeded and chopped in large chunks
+- 1 lg. butternut squash, peeled, seeded and chopped into large chunks

 - 1 lg. onion, chopped